small-scaled skink of northern coastal forest edges

 Main Threats

-Habitat loss from land development and vegetation clearance is the primary threat.
-Also threatened by predation from introduced rats, cats, and hedgehogs, and by climate change.
+Habitat loss from land development and vegetation clearance.
+Predation from introduced rats, cats, and hedgehogs.
+Climate change affecting habitats.

 Population